The History of Playground Equipment

 Read the full article or skip to a specific section:

 We can thank many great minds for the genesis of playgrounds.
 However, the most prominent figure credited with the invention of playgrounds is a 19th-century German educator, Friedrich Froebel, who lived from 1782 to 1852.
 Many believe that Froebel built the foundation of modern education.
 He asserted that children possess unique needs and created the concept of kindergarten.

 At the time, it was commonplace to view childhood as nothing more than a preparation for adulthood.
 However, Froebel was instrumental in changing prevalent ideas about childhood and made a case for play and playgrounds as a tool for a child’s development.

 Froebel’s observations and philosophical knowledge led him to make these conclusions, among others:

 - A holistic, physical, and mental approach to health is important.

 - Learning is not compartmentalized, and everything links together.

 - Children have different receptivity to learning at different developmental stages.

 - Children have an inner life that emerges under specific, favorable conditions.

 These observations and the new approach they fostered made it clear that children needed designated spaces to play, learn and just be kids.
-With this concept in hand, the first playgrounds were developed.
+Froebel understood the value of adventurous outdoor activity and believed one of the greatest benefits of play was children constructing their own understanding of the world from imaginative play.
+With this concept in hand, Germany developed the first playgrounds.

 1821 to 1900: The Development of Early Playgrounds